Navigation Bar

 $ps -ef | grep tnsl

 gives the background processes associated with both the local LISTENER and the SCAN LISTENER.
+If multiple scan listeners are running on that node both will get displayed.

 $lsnrctl status LISTENER_SCAN1